 - Work in multidisciplinary teams with students from different academic and international backgrounds.

-Study programme Metropolitan Analysis, Design and Engineering
+Study programme of the master's Metropolitan Analysis, Design and Engineering

 The master's degree programme brings together multidisciplinary teams to reflect and work on solutions to questions like: How to keep our metropoles connected?
 How to aim for the circular city?
 And, how to safeguard its vitality?
 This two-year master's in sustainable development is entrepreneurial and takes place in the territorial context of Amsterdam.